 The order of the candidates on the ballot paper for each electoral division is determined by a random draw conducted in the office of the Divisional Returning Officer immediately after the declaration of nominations.
 The House of Representatives ballot papers are green in colour.

-To vote for a Member of the House of Representatives, a voter is required to write the number '1' in the box next to the candidate who is their first choice, and the numbers '2', '3' and so on against all the other candidates until all the boxes have been numbered, in order of the voter's preference.
+To vote for a Member of the House of Representatives, you are required to write the number '1' in the box next to the candidate who is your first choice, and the numbers '2', '3' and so on against all the other candidates until all the boxes have been numbered, in order of your preference.

 Ballot papers must be marked according to the rules for voting so that they do not create informal votes.
 Ballot papers cannot be counted if they are informal.

 Polling officials at the polling place are available to assist voters in completing their ballot paper.
-If the voter makes a mistake on a ballot paper they may return it to the polling official who issued it and receive a fresh one.
+If you make a mistake on a ballot paper you may return it to the polling official who issued it and receive a fresh one.

-To make a formal vote on a House of Representatives ballot paper, a voter needs to number every box with a series of consecutive numbers according to their preference.
-A voter needs to:
+To make a formal vote on a House of Representatives ballot paper, you need to number every box with a series of consecutive numbers according to your preference.
+You need to: